Henvezz95/GANime/README.md

      style="float: left; margin-top: 50px; margin-bottom: 50px;" />

 # Strategies for a stable training
 For a stable GAN training, I combined different strategies that are known to improve GAN training.
-I took inspiration from this guide [here](https://github.com/soumith/ganhacks).
+I took inspiration from this extremely useful guide [https://github.com/soumith/ganhacks](https://github.com/soumith/ganhacks).
 These are the implemeented startegies:
 * Input images are normalized between -1 and 1
 * The last layer of the generator uses Tanh as the activation function